-PSTN 013 VS Cisco T1 vs SIP
+PSTN\013\VS\Cisco\T1\vs\SIP

-This mixed SIP - Digital T1/E1 test, which is based on the configuration shown in Figure 4-96, illustrates the case of calls initiated by the PSTNDigitalPeer1 activity and terminated by the VoIPSIPPeer1 activity.
-After successful call setup, bidirectional media is exchanged between the call participants using the Voice Session script function.
+This mixed SIP - Digital T1/E1 test, which is based on the configuration shown in C2, illustrates the case of calls initiated by the PSTNDigitalPeer1 activity and terminated by the VoIPSIPPeer1 activity.
+After successful call setup, bidirectional media is exchanged between the call participants by using the Voice Session script function.

-The network-level PSTNDigitalPeer1 configured settings are T1 ISDN PRI, 4ESS protocol, ESF framing, B8ZS line encoding for the network range pertaining to the activity.
+The network-level PSTNDigitalPeer1 configured settings are T1 ISDN PRI, 4ESS protocol, ESF framing, and B8ZS line encoding for the network range pertaining to the activity.

-The activity-level VoIPSIPPeer1 and PSTNDigitalPeer1 configured settings are described in Table 4-149.
+The activity-level VoIPSIPPeer1 and PSTNDigitalPeer1 configured settings are described in the following table: